 There are still some unresolved issues with the gunwales.
-The inwales, blocks and sheer line of plank 4 must all align and the blocks should be attached to the frames for added strength.
+The top of the inwales, top of the blocks and sheer line of plank 4 must all align.
 I cut slots in the underside of each block to adjust its height, secure it to the station frame it rests on and align it to the inwale top.

-Each block is now numbered and unique because of its slot.
+Each block is now numbered and unique because of its slot location.

 Here the block is flipped over and aligned to the inwale.
 The top of the side plank is the "wildcard" that will be planed to match.